 The NHS Leadership Academy’s philosophy is simple – great leadership development improves leadership behaviours and skills.
 Better leadership leads to better patient care, experience and outcomes.

 Our purpose is to work centrally and regionally with our partners to deliver excellent leadership across the NHS to have a direct impact on patient care.
 We offer a range of tools, models, programmes and expertise to support individuals, organisations and systems to develop leaders, celebrating and sharing where outstanding leadership makes a real difference.

-On 1 April 2019, the NHS Leadership Academy moved to NHS England and NHS Improvement, in order to directly support the leadership and talent management requirements of the NHS Long Term plan.
+The NHS Leadership Academy is part of NHS England and directly supports the leadership and talent management requirements of the NHS Long Term plan.

 With the publication of the People Plan in July 2020 we have a clear set of objectives to deliver in these exceptional operating conditions to ensure that we help leaders to meet our People Promise and continue to evolve a sustainable health and care system.

 More detail on this valuable work, which will build on the Academy’s work to date, will be shared via this website over the coming months.